Greenleaf Manzanita: Ericaceae (Heath Family) Arctostaphylos patula

 Other

-The fruit of greenleaf manzanita is used by bear, deer, other small mammals, and a wide array of birds.
+The fruit of greenleaf manzanita is used by bear, deer, other small mammals, and many birds.
 Infusions of the leaves and bark were used by some native Americans to treat cuts and burns.
+Butterflies use the blooms as a nectar source.

 Back to Top